good-gis/flower-cat/README.md

 - [Anna Koshkina]

 ## Crowdfunding
 We didn't successfully raise funds for Flower-Cat through a crowdfunding campaign on Planeta.ru.
-Thanks to everyone who supported us in making this adorable game a reality.
+Thanks to everyone who supported us in making this adorable game a reality, your money will be sent back
 😺🌼